newscred/webhook-broker/docs/tech-specs/basic-spec.md

 For each message delivery we would have to follow the delivery lifecycle as designated by the _Message Delivery Status_.
 Here too, there will be 2 triggering functions -

 * Triggered by fail-safe mechanism
-  * Retrieve message deliveries in _Retry-Delivery_ with _next attempt timestamp_ past rational-delay
+  * Retrieve message deliveries in _Queued_ with _next attempt timestamp_ past rational-delay
   * For each message delivery run the _Triggered by Start Delivery Process_ process
 * Triggered by Start Delivery Process
-  * Update message delivery status to _Retry-In-Flight_ if the status is _Retry-Delivery_
+  * Update message delivery status to _In-Flight_
   * For delivery message retrieve consumer
   * Attempt to deliver message
   * Wait for the period of Delivery-Timeout